shawest/neucbot/README.md

 this subdirectory for each isotope of that element.

-Within an isotope's directory, there is a direcotry called NSpectra/ which contains outgoing neutron energy spectra for alpha particles of a given energy undergoing the ($\alpha$,n) reaction on this isotope.
+Within an isotope's directory, there is a direcotry called NSpectra/ which contains outgoing neutron spectra for alpha particles of a given energy undergoing the ($\alpha$,n) reaction on this isotope.

 The TalysOut/ direcotry contains the output from TALYS,